Tennessee Hunter Education Information

 In addition to the traditional twelve hour hunter education course the Tennessee Wildlife Resources Agency (TWRA) has developed an online course and field day to better accommodate people's busy schedules.
 This option allows students to complete the majority of the classroom work at home on their computer.

 In an effort to introduce new hunters to the sport, we have developed a new type of hunting license designed especially for people who may wish to sample the pleasures of Tennessee’s many hunting opportunities.

-To replace a Hunter Education Card, first contact your TWRA Regional Office during normal business hours.
+To replace a Hunter Education Card, first, contact your TWRA Regional Office during normal business hours.
 Verify that your Hunter Education number has been updated in the TWRA license system.
-Then you may go to a TWRA license agent and purchase a Type 500 (Hunter Education Card Replacement), for $7.00.
+Then you may go to a TWRA license agent and purchase a Type 500 (Hunter Education Card Replacement).
 You may also purchase a replacement card online at the Online License Center.